Nexfinity/CakeyBot-Wiki/core/troubleshooting.md

 ## I can't invite Cakey Bot on my mobile device!

 * &#x20;For any issue with inviting Cakey Bot on mobile devices, see the [Mobile Troubleshooting](#mobile-troubleshooting) section.

-## Emoji are showing up as text in command responses!

-Cakey Bot uses a number of fancy custom emoji to make everything fun and visually appealing.
-These emoji are pulled from the main Cakey Bot discord server and the bot requires access to the "User External Emoji/Stickers" permission node in order to send these.
-Additionally, due to a limitation within Discord itself, the @everyone role will need access to this permission node for the emoji to work inside of slash command responses.

 ## Cakey Bot isn't responding to my commands!